Louis Linck

-Louis Linck (1895 – 1962) was an American sculptor.
+Louis Linck (January 12, 1895 – October 31, 1962) was a French and American sculptor.
 During his lifetime of sculpting he worked for a number of private clients as well as the Works Progress Administration (WPA), during the Depression, and the International College of Surgeons.
 His most accessible work is a number of larger-than-life statues permanently on display at the International Museum of Surgical Science in Chicago.

 Biography

 Early life

 Louis Linck was born in Paris and grew up in the 18th district (Arrondissement).
 His father was an accountant, and although Louis also had a knack for math, he preferred art (much to his father's dismay).
 He had two sisters, although one died in childhood, and his mother died when he was 18.
 He had just graduated with a degree in Engineering, but like most men of his generation, he soon joined the French Army at the outbreak of World War I. His artistic skills, however, put him in the map-making department, which may have helped him survive.